 After the success of ATX motherboards, Intel continues the work of development and comes up with a BTX (Balanced Technology eXtended) design that is introduced in the year 2004.
 Intel considers the new BTX a standard interface for future PCs but soon drops the sentiments as very few manufacturers adopt the new design.

-It makes Intel discontinue the BTX form factor and stays with the currently available ATX as the standard size for home and commercial PCs. you can say that the BTX could stand the intention against the ATX as a replacement.
-The BTX is closed by Intel in the year 2006 and keep the thrown for ATX form factor that still doing great for personal computers in 2021.
+It makes Intel discontinue the BTX form factor and stay with the currently available ATX as the standard size for home and commercial PCs. you can say that the BTX could stand the intention against the ATX as a replacement.
+The BTX is closed by Intel in the year 2006 and kept the thrown for ATX form factor that still doing great for personal computers in 2021.

 Motherboards Form Factors